PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter06/Tutorial/README.md

 <link href="./css/styles.css" rel="stylesheet">

-# Creating an interactive data-driven visualization - Part 2
+# Creating an Interactive Data-Driven Visualization - Part 2

 In the first part of this tutorial, we created the static chart shown in `Figure 1`.
 Although static, you could display a different planet editing the code and assigning a different `app.current.id`.